llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### io_buffer_allocation "x"

 When data are exchanged there is a need for a temporary exchange buffer.
-This buffer can be allocated outside by the IO driver, or during the graph memory mapping preparation.
+This buffer can be allocated outside by the graph (in the  IO driver), or during the graph memory mapping preparation.
 The memory mapping of this allocation is decided in the graph and can be in general-purpose RAM or specific memory bank for speed reason or reserved for DMA processing, etc ..

 ```
 io_buffer_allocation 2.0  0